bul-nick-al/PerlLexicalAnalyser/Tokens specification.md

 ```

 ##### Auxiliary tokens.
 These are the tokens which are used by the lexes to report service information and they do not represent anything from the Perl6 defnition.
 There are only two such tokens: `END_OF_INPUT` and `ERROR`.
-For example, when there are no more literal to tokenise, i.e. all code has been parces, the folowing token is returned:
+For example, when there are no more literal to tokenize, i.e. all code has been parses, the following token is returned:
 ```
 END_OF_INPUT
 ```

 #### P.S.
 In this document we only provide a general description of the tokens of the lexer.
-The detailed information about them can be inferred from this documend used along with the `Token.java` file and from [the reference site](https://perl6intro.com)
+The detailed information about them can be inferred from this document used along with the `Token.java` file and from [the reference site](https://perl6intro.com)